evilspacepirate/gprbuild/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`-p` or :samp:`--create-missing-dirs` (Create missing object, library and exec directories)

   By default, GPRbuild checks that the object, library and exec directories specified in project files exist.
-Switch :samp:`-p` instructs GPRbuild to attempt to create missing directories.
-Note that these switches may be specified in package Builder of the main project, but they are useless there as either the directories already exist or the processing of the project files has failed before the evaluation of the Builder switches, because there is at least one missing directory.
+GPRbuild automatically creates any of these directories which is specified relatively to the project dir, for instance :samp:`for Object_Dir use "obj/"`.
+The :samp:`-p` switch instructs GPRbuild to attempt to create missing directories that are specified as absolute paths as well.
+Note that these switches may be specified in package Builder of the main project, but they are not useful there as either the directories already exist or the processing of the project files has failed before the evaluation of the Builder switches, because there is at least one missing directory.

 * :samp:`-q` (Quiet output)